Updated 20 January 2021

-For full details of all our forthoming concerts and booking, please click on the “CONCERTS” tab!
+For full details of all our forthcoming concerts and booking, please click on the “CONCERTS” tab!

 About the Chiltern Camerata

-The Chiltern Camerata is a non-profit amateur string orchestra for adults.
-We stage three concerts per year and provide an opportunity for soloists and singers to perform with an orchestra.
+The Chiltern Camerata is a non-profit amateur string orchestra.
+We stage three concerts per year which provide an opportunity for soloists and singers to perform with an orchestra.
 New members are invited to join us.
 Although very many of our players are music professionals, members receive no fee – indeed we all pay a subscription for the pleasure of playing!

 Do please help us to share our love of music with you by attending our concerts.